gasech/studies/algorithms/algorithms.md

 We don't create any extra array using this algorithm, so that would be constant O(1).

 ## Insertion Sort
 ![Insertion Sort Graphical Example](https://upload.wikimedia.org/wikipedia/commons/0/0f/Insertion-sort-example-300px.gif)

 This algorithm stars at index 1 (assuming we are starting at 0), compares the index with the left part of the array and inserts it in the right place.

+* Insertion sort is one of the fastest algorithms for sorting very small arrays, even faster than quicksort.

 ### Step-by-step example
 ```